 Fortnight (ft.
 Post Malone) – 8/10

-Admittedly, I was least excited for this song, but I should’ve known that Swift wouldn’t have made this the album’s leading track, which she’s proven with her past work that the first track sets the tone for the entire body of work.
+Admittedly, I was least excited for this song, but I should’ve known better as Swift wouldn’t have made this the album’s leading track if it wasn’t stellar; not to mention, she’s proven with her past work that the first track sets the tone for the entire body of work.
 “Fortnight” was no exception, along with the music video, which serves as a visual representation of the album’s thesis, if you will.
 Again, even after the first listen, I wasn’t a fan of this song, but after a few listens, the shock settled, and the serendipity of Swift and Malone’s vocals became the opening track’s best feat.

 The Tortured Poets Department – 6.5/10